mariusurbelis/Team17/Sprint 1/README.md

     - A frontend server providing the users with browser runnable javascript.
 - General update on where everyone is with their sprint backlog
 - Continued updates to Trello board and Sprint backlog.

 ---

+## Day [4] (30/01/20) - Scrum Meeting summary
+The Scrum Master for this meeting was **Callum Darling**

+### Members Present:
+Peter Leslie, Alfie Hippisley, Ruth Carnegie, Marius Urbelis, Daniel Blackley, Callum Darling

+### Members Not Present:
+N/A

+### Apologies:
+N/A

+### Summary of Conversation:
+- Peter has completed more queries and is going to assist Daniel with the searchbar
+- Daniel has completed table component and is working on the search bar
+- Alfie has completed the UI and is now working on assisting people with UI problems.
+To be implemented prior to the demonstration
+- Callum converted the database to have locations for hospital.
+Implementing the Map into the UI now
+- Ruth is currently working on the procedures
+- General finishing of task, to be ready for demonstration tommorow
+- Marius fixed cores issues, API server issues fixed

+---